chr1shr/vdropimpact/README.md

-- If the initial velocity is low, and the liquid viscosity is low, then the height profile may develop capillary waves and progressively sharp features as shown in Fig. XYZZY of the paper.
+- If the initial velocity is low, and the liquid viscosity is low, then the height profile may develop capillary waves and progressively sharp features as shown in Fig. 15 of the paper.

 - For very low viscosities (*i.e.* below 2 cSt), a numerical instability emerges at the far end of the grid.